 Accepting and placing the orders, and billing has always been considered a labor-intensive task.
 When done manually, it leaves scope for manual mistakes and also consumes time.
 A smart restaurant management system which automates the entire ordering and billing procedure, right from automated Tablet Ordering to instant billing, reduces the need for human resource required to perform these tasks.

-Having a restaurant management system, which comes with a kitchen display system will also reduce your dependency on manual labor to a great extent which in turn will reduce your expense on the labor.
-As soon as the order is placed in the POS, it gets instantly reflected on the kitchen-screen in real-time.
+Having a restaurant management system, that comes with a kitchen display system will also reduce your dependency on manual labor to a great extent which in turn will reduce your expense on the labor.
+As soon as the order is placed in the POS, it gets instantly reflected on the kitchen screen in real-time.

 In addition to this, if the customer changes his order after placing it, all the changes will get reflected in the KDS in real-time as well.
 All these will nullify the need for the server to run to and fro from the table to the kitchen to hand over the Kitchen Order Ticket KOT.